PureLeach/adis1649x/README.md

 # adis16490
-library for working with the ADIS 16490 sensor
+library for working with a ADIS1649x sensors